bart9h/petipa-api/README.md

 * [JSON for Modern C++](https://github.com/nlohmann/json) to handle JSON files for serialization

-The Native part is to be written in the "natural" language of each platform (eg. Swift for iOS, Kotlin for Android).
+The Native part is to be written in the "natural" language of each platform (eg. Swift for iOS, Java or Kotlin for Android).
-It will initialize the application, call the Editor `run` method when the user opens a project, and provide methods for the Editor to open some dialogs:
+It will initialize the application, call the Editor when the user opens a project, and provide methods for the Editor to open some dialogs:

 * Visualization options
 * Music setup
 * Stage setup
 * Charactgers and Tags setup
+* Project file sharing
-* Alert and Choice dialogs
+* Alert, Choice and Text Input dialogs

 The main design goal of the API is to keep the Native part as thin as possible.